By Mayo Clinic Staff

 - Rotation of a baby in a breech position — such as buttocks first — before labor

 - Fetal blood sampling

 If the antibody screen shows that you're already producing antibodies, an injection of Rh immune globulin won't help.
 Your baby will be carefully monitored.
 If necessary, he or she might be given a blood transfusion through the umbilical cord during pregnancy or immediately after delivery.

 ||Rh immune globulin injections

 An Rh factor test is a basic blood test.
 The blood sample is usually taken during the first prenatal visit and sent to a lab for analysis.
 No special preparation is necessary.

 If you're Rh positive, no action is needed.

 If you're Rh negative and the baby's father is Rh positive, there's a potential for your body to produce antibodies that could harm your baby.
 If you have vaginal bleeding at any time during pregnancy, contact your health care provider immediately.
 Also, talk with your health care provider about scheduling an Rh immune globulin injection during your pregnancy and make sure you remind your health care team of your Rh status during labor.

 - Frequently asked questions.
 Pregnancy FAQ027.
 The Rh factor: How it can affect your pregnancy.
-The American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy.
 Accessed June 3, 2015.